MeepLabs/Node-Token-Authentication/README.md

 This is a starting point to demonstrate the method of authentication by verifying a token using Express route middleware.

 This fork of the Scotch.io repo is intended to modernize and secure the base starter repository that Scotch.io provided.
-Several security enhancements are planned to be added in accordance with the [OSWAP Password Storage Cheat Sheet](https://www.owasp.org/index.php/Password_Storage_Cheat_Sheet) so that this repository can be used as a more secure and modern starting point for developing REST APIs
+Several security enhancements are planned to be added in accordance with the [OWASP Password Storage Cheat Sheet](https://www.owasp.org/index.php/Password_Storage_Cheat_Sheet) so that this repository can be used as a more secure and modern starting point for developing REST APIs

 ## Planned Features